omp5gsel/Just-Count/README.md

 This site is intended to give entertainment to players by using memory and timers to create quick competative gameplay.
 The site aims to provide the following mechincs & features:

--   Card matching
+-   Guided “How to Play” tutorial
--   Numberical card order logic
+-   Dynamic and random card board each round
--   Session timer and score
+-   30 second round timer with +3's bonus per correct match
--   User friendly interactive tutorial
+-   10 pts for the first match with a multiplier up to 3x for consecutive correct answers.

 ## Development Process